John Hostettler: 1994 election

-Prior to the early 1990s, Hostettler had little interest in politics; his only political activity had been primary and general election voting.
-However, in January 1994, he announced that he would run against Democrat Frank McCloskey, a six-term incumbent, in the November election.
+In January 1994, he announced that he would run against Democrat Frank McCloskey, a six-term incumbent, in that year's election.
 Hostettler claimed his opponent was among the House's biggest-spending liberals.
 Hostettler also claimed McCloskey was too loyal to President Bill Clinton; he frequently referred to McCloskey as "Frank McClinton."

 Hostettler was also inspired to enter politics after watching a television program by Dr. D. James Kennedy of Coral Ridge Ministries, interviewing Rev. Peter Marshall (son of the late Senate Chaplain Rev. Dr. Peter Marshall), whereby Rev. Marshall, historian and author, recounted a Christian Heritage of the United States of America.

 Hostettler won 52%–48%, becoming the sixth challenger to oust an incumbent in the 8th since 1966.
 In part due to its volatile nature, the district had long been called "the Bloody Eighth."

 1996 election

 In 1996, Hostettler defeated Democratic challenger Jonathan Weinzapfel 50%–48%.
 This was the narrowest win of his six Congressional victories.
 Weinzapfel later became mayor of Evansville.